mlabs-haskell/hydra-auction-onchain/docs/spec.md

-To authorize a bidder to participate in the auction, the seller signs a serialized tuple `(auctionId, bidderVk)` describing the bidder (via verification key) and the auction (via currency symbol) that the bidder can participate in.
+To authorize a bidder to participate in the auction, the seller signs a serialized tuple `(auctionId, bidderVk)` describing the bidder (via verification key) and the auction (via the currency symbol) that the bidder can participate in.
 This signature can be verified via the seller's verification key (`at'SellerVk`), which is included in the auction terms.